-- going missing from home or school - regular school absence/truanting - underage sexual activity - inappropriate sexual or sexualised behaviour - sexually risky behaviour, 'swapping' sex - repeat sexually transmitted infections - in girls, repeat pregnancy, abortions, miscarriage - receiving unexplained gifts or gifts from unknown sources - having multiple mobile phones and worrying about losing contact via mobile - online safety concerns such as youth produced sexual imagery or being coerced into sharing explicit images. - having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs) - changes in the way they dress - · going to hotels or other unusual locations to meet friends - seen at known places of concern - moving around the country, appearing in new towns or cities, not knowing where they are - getting in/out of different cars driven by unknown adults - having older boyfriends or girlfriends - contact with known perpetrators - involved in abusive relationships, intimidated and fearful of certain people or situations - hanging out with groups of older people, or anti-social groups, or with other vulnerable peers - associating with other young people involved in sexual exploitation - recruiting other young people to exploitative situations

-- truancy, exclusion, disengagement with school, opting out of education altogether - unexplained changes in behaviour or personality (chaotic, aggressive, sexual) - mood swings, volatile behaviour, emotional distress - self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders - drug or alcohol misuse - · getting involved in crime - police involvement, police records - involved in gangs, gang fights, gang membership - injuries from physical assault, physical restraint, sexual assault.
+- Going missing from home or school - Regular school absence/truanting - Underage sexual activity - Inappropriate sexual or sexualised behaviour - Sexually risky behaviour, 'swapping' sex - Repeat sexually transmitted infections - In girls, repeat pregnancy, abortions, miscarriage - Receiving unexplained gifts or gifts from unknown sources - Having multiple mobile phones and worrying about losing contact via mobile - Online safety concerns such as youth produced sexual imagery or being coerced into sharing explicit images. - Having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs) - Changes in the way they dress - Going to hotels or other unusual locations to meet friends - being seen at known places of concern - Moving around the country, appearing in new towns or cities, not knowing where they are - Getting in/out of different cars driven by unknown adults - Having older boyfriends or girlfriends - Contact with known perpetrators - Involvement in abusive relationships, intimidated and fearful of certain people or situations - Hanging out with groups of older people, or anti-social groups, or with other vulnerable peers - Associating with other young people involved in sexual exploitation - Recruiting other young people to exploitative situations - Truancy, exclusion, disengagement with school, opting out of education altogether - Unexplained changes in behaviour or personality (chaotic, aggressive, sexual) - Mood swings, volatile behaviour, emotional distress - Self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders - Drug or alcohol misuse - Getting involved in crime - Police involvement, police records - Involvement in gangs, gang fights, gang membership - Injuries from physical assault, physical restraint, sexual assault.